THE-cattail/qq-bot-api/README.md

 			// In a StrictCommand mode, the command prefix will be stripped off. cmd, args := update.Message.Command()

-			// Note that cmd and args is still media cmdMedia, _ := cqcode.ParseMessage(cmd)
+			// Note that cmd and args are still media cmdMedia, _ := cqcode.ParseMessage(cmd)
 			for _, v := range cmdMedia {
 				switch v.(type) {